SleeveShirts

 2. 2BD Alpenglow Pro is the technical powerhouse — BD.cool heat-reflecting technology, helmet-compatible hood, and zippered chest pocket for alpine missions.

-3. 3OR Echo remains the breathability king at just 4.3 oz — but its UPF 15 means it's for moderate sun, not all-day alpine exposure.
+3. 3OR Echo is the high-breathability reference at just 4.3 oz — but its UPF 15 means it's for moderate sun, not all-day alpine exposure.

-4. 4Baleaf at ~$22 is Reddit's budget champion — certified UPF 50+ with thumb holes and a face mask at a fraction of premium prices.
+4. 4Baleaf is the budget reference point — certified UPF 50+ with thumb holes and face-coverage options at a lower price tier.

 5. 5Sun hoodies outperform sunscreen alone — zero reapplication, zero missed spots, and consistent protection regardless of sweat or water.